 If you never want to try frog in China, be careful.
 The Chinese word for frog (田鸡 — translates literally to ‘field chicken’) is only one character away from the Chinese word for chicken (鸡).
 So, you can imagine our surprise when the waitress brought us a dish with alabaster white meat, that actually had the texture somewhere between fish and chicken.

-The stew was a Hunan recipe, meaning it was swimming with green chilies and was incredibly spicy.
+The stew was a Hunan recipe, meaning it was swimming with green chillies and was incredibly spicy.
 This, coupled with a kind of fermented red cabbage, gave it a sour taste.
 It was fantastic.

 Whenever we caught a cold, we found ourselves hunting down this strange Chinese dish, as it’s rich in vitamin C, makes you sweat and clears the sinuses.
 Honestly, if there’s one dish in China I recommend you try, it’s this.